techlore/go-incognito/Scripts/Section 5/6_ Device Separation.md

 expendable operating systems lesson in section 4, you’ll find this lesson will have many similarities.

-Here’s something you weren’t prepared for…

-[Promotional Spot]

 The ideas in this lesson aren’t foreign to you, your work or school may give you a device solely used for work or education--separate from your personal devices.
 One reason this is done, is to increase security, since one device being